opensearch-project/OpenSearch/sandbox/libs/authn/docs/jwt.md

 This is often referred to as Bearer Authentication

 # Tokens for Delegated Authority

 The following is a proposal for how to best secure asynchronous tasks running in OpenSearch or OpenSearch extensions.

 When a task or job is run in OpenSearch, the executor of the task should be explicitly defined.
-By explicitly specifying the user context for a job, it makes it clearer to understand what privileges are in use when the job is executing and gives an administrator the ability to fine tune the security model for their cluster.
+By explicitly specifying the subject context for a job, it makes it clearer to understand what privileges are in use when the job is executing and gives an administrator the ability to fine tune the security model for their cluster.
 In addition to offering better fine tuning for security, it also gives administrators the power to revoke privileges to prevent an errant job from executing.